 - a solid understanding of the use of a range of social media platforms, particularly in relation to advertising/branding and customers

 - strong copywriting and editing skills suitable for each platform, from knowing how to write a successful tweet to using effective storytelling techniques

 - knowledge and understanding of algorithms and search engine optimisation

 - creative skills for contributing new and innovative ideas

 - strong communication and people skills for articulating ideas to colleagues and clients

-- organisational skills, with the capacity to prioritise and work across multiple projects
+- organisational skills, with the ability to prioritise and work across multiple projects

 - the ability to work well under pressure in order to meet deadlines

 - online community management and customer service skills to strike the balance between publicity and stimulating direct discussion with potential and actual customers